A symbol of authority and wealth, once home to the powerful Prince Bishops of Durham.

 - An unexpected delight and where the Auckland Project all began are the thirteen life-size figures painted by Francisco de Zurbarán (1598–1664), a master of the Spanish Golden Age of art.
 The paintings were bought by Bishop Trevor in 1756 and have hung in the Long Dining Room at Auckland Castle ever since.
 It is one of the largest collections of Zurbaráns in the world.

 - Find peace as you trace the footsteps of the Bishops, in St Peter’s Chapel; one of the largest private chapels in Europe.
 Everyone will be welcome to attend the regular services in the chapel, free of charge, and worship in a place where bishops have worshipped for centuries.
+Please do not enter the chapel after the service has begun to avoid disturbance.

 Positioned high above the meandering River Wear, Auckland Castle was the seat of the Prince Bishops of Durham, a lineage of incredibly powerful men.
 They were given exceptional powers by the Norman kings of England, as well as the Church, and governed vast swathes of North East England.